6. Binary Search

 Koko's eating rate, maybe it's 3 bananas-per-hour, and if that works then we'd look if a higher rate would suffice like 10-per-hour, etc...

-Usually this would mean the rate finding is where is the rate search space, and then there'd be an input array of size that we must check through.
+Usually this would mean the rate finding is where is the rate search space, and then there'd be an input array of size that you must check through.
 The check function is typically so in total it's versus

 Otherwise, you just continuously check the rate instead of "smart searching" using binary search